-To become a female commercial pilot, you have to fulfill the primary requirements first.
+To become a female commercial pilot, you must first fulfill the primary requirements.

-You have to be medically fit and acquire a medical certificate from the civil aviation authority before flight training.
+Before flight training, you must be medically fit and acquire a medical certificate from the civil aviation authority.

 After completing your ground schooling for a private pilot license, you can apply for a student pilot license.

-A student pilot license only allows a student to fly the aircraft under an instructor pilot’s command.
+A student pilot license allows a student to fly the aircraft under an instructor pilot’s command.

-You have to fly all the required hours to go for your private pilot license exam.
+You must fly all the required hours for your private pilot license exam.

 Once you get your private license, you are ready to fly by yourself as much as you want to log the minimum hours required by the civil aviation authority for a commercial pilot license application.

-Depending on the country and their civil aviation authority regulations, the flight hour requirements for getting a commercial pilot license vary between 150 to 250 hours.
+Depending on the country and their civil aviation authority regulations, the flight hours for getting a commercial pilot license vary between 150 to 250 hours.

 These hour requirements will not be different for a male or a female.

-Like any other studies, both males and females have to take the same steps to become pilots.
+Like any other studies, males and females must take the same steps to become pilots.

 Why do you think so few women become pilots?